-More and more people are eager to start a professional Forex trading career.
+More and more people are eager to start a professional trading career.
 However, a few realise how hard and challenging it can be.
-With the development of online trading platforms, taking the forex trading career path has become much easier.
+With the development of online trading platforms, taking the trading career path has become much easier.
 At the same time, beginners should consider all the risks involved as well as stumbling blocks on the way to becoming a full-time trader.

-In this article, we will review some major advantages and disadvantages of looking for full-time forex trading jobs.
+In this article, we will review some major advantages and disadvantages of looking for full-time trading jobs.
 Beginners will have a chance to decide whether it is worth it or not.

 We are going to start with some obvious advantages.
 Modern technologies managed to simplify the process letting beginners with actually little or no skills access the financial market and start trading.
 This is possible after the introduction of automated trading platforms and more flexible solutions in the face of copy trading.